 Provision for pupils with special educational needs is a matter for the school as a whole.
 St Peter’s is non-selective and supports a number of children with a range of special educational needs.

-The Director of Pastoral Care/ Head of Upper School / Head of Learning Success takes day‐to‐day responsibility for the operation of the SEND policy and coordinates the provision for individual children, working closely with staff, parents/carers and external agencies.
-The Director of Pastoral Care/ Head of Upper School / Head of Learning Success provides relevant professional guidance to colleagues with the aim of securing high‐quality teaching for children with special educational needs.
-Through analysis and assessment of children’s needs, and by monitoring the quality of teaching and standards of pupils’ achievements and setting targets, the Director of Pastoral Care/ Head of Upper School / Head of Learning Success develops effective ways of overcoming barriers to learning and sustaining effective teaching.
-The Director of Pastoral Care/ Head of Upper School / Head of Learning Success liaises and collaborates with class teachers so that learning for all children is given equal priority.
+The Assistant Head (pastoral care & safeguarding) takes day‐to‐day responsibility for the operation of the SEND policy and coordinates the provision for individual children, working closely with staff, parents/carers and external agencies.
+The Assistant Head (pastoral care & safeguarding) provides relevant professional guidance to colleagues with the aim of securing high‐quality teaching for children with special educational needs.
+Through analysis and assessment of children’s needs, and by monitoring the quality of teaching and standards of pupils’ achievements and setting targets, the Assistant Head (pastoral care & safeguarding) develops effective ways of overcoming barriers to learning and sustaining effective teaching.
+The Assistant Head (pastoral care & safeguarding) liaises and collaborates with class teachers so that learning for all children is given equal priority.

 - Overseeing the day‐to‐day operation of the SEND policy

 - Coordinating provision for SEND pupils and reporting on progress

 - Advising on the graduated approach to providing SEN support – Assess, Plan, Do, Review

 - Advising on the deployment of the school’s delegated budget and other resources to meet pupils’ needs effectively